4jades/base-repository/README.md

 ![License](https://img.shields.io/github/license/4jades/base-repository)

-A repository library that wraps SQLAlchemy and provides built-in CRUD and a query DSL.
+A repository library that wraps SQLAlchemy and provides built-in CRUD and a query DSL..
 Once you inherit from `BaseRepository`, you can use create/read/update/delete right away.

 - No need to re-implement simple CRUD over and over.